 3. What form of documentation will the ARB accept for the hearing?

-By law, a copy of all evidence submitted to the ARB must be retained for public record.
+By law, a copy of all evidence presented during a hearing must be retained

 4. Can I reschedule my ARB hearing?